atulapra/CS6700-RL-IITM/README.md

 # CS6700-RL-IITM

-Assignments for the course CS6700 (Reinforcement Learning) at IIT Madras
+Assignments for the course CS6700 (Reinforcement Learning) at IIT Madras.